microsoft/onnxruntime/BUILD.md

 ### Build Instructions
 #### Windows
 ```
-build.bat --config RelWithDebInfo --build_shared_lib --parallel
+.\build.bat --config RelWithDebInfo --build_shared_lib --parallel
 ```
-The default Windows CMake Generator is Visual Studio 2017, but you can also use the newer Visual Studio 2019 by passing `--cmake_generator "Visual Studio 16 2019"` to build.bat
+The default Windows CMake Generator is Visual Studio 2017, but you can also use the newer Visual Studio 2019 by passing `--cmake_generator "Visual Studio 16 2019"` to `.\build.bat`

 #### Linux